Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Main Results

 \subsection{Convergence to Multiple Fixed Points}

-As in the theory of dynamic systems, one is typically interested in whether or not any fluid solution~$x(t)$ converges to $x^*$, as $t\to\infty$, regardless of the initial condition~$x(0)$ and provided that~$x^*$ is the unique fixed point.
-In this case, $x^*$ is called ``global attractor''.
-Unfortunately, we have already shown in Remark~\ref{sc8as9s} that uniqueness of a fixed point is not always guaranteed.
-To guarantee uniqueness, the following proposition shows that \emph{it is not enough, as one may expect, to have a strictly positive scaling probability whenever the current capacity of warm servers is less than the average demand}, i.e., $g(x)>0$ whenever $y_0<\lambda$.
+{ In Theorem~\ref{th3}, we have provided a condition ensuring that $x^\star$ is globally stable.
+In this section, we show that it is not always possible to have global stability.
+To guarantee stability, one may expect that is enough to have a strictly positive scaling probability whenever the current capacity of warm servers is less than the average demand, i.e., $g(x)>0$ whenever $y_0<\lambda$.
+The following proposition shows that this intuition is false. }

 Let

 and let $\overline{Q}(x)\bydef \sum_{i\ge 1}ix_{i,2}$ denote the average number of jobs per server in state~$x\in\mathcal{S}$; here, cold and initializing servers are included in the counting.